nijel/enca/README.md

 be implemented and their priority and also for list of things that definitely shouldn't be implemented.

+- For instructions on adding a new encoding or language, see [DEVELOP.md](DEVELOP.md).
+- For a comprehensive, step-by-step guide to adding a new language (example: Finnish), see [ENCA-ADD-LANGUAGE-GUIDE.md](ENCA-ADD-LANGUAGE-GUIDE.md).

 The file DEVELOP.md describes what needs to be done to add a new encoding or language to Enca.